 - 11.1 If a charge is disputed the Service must notify the Corporate Debt Team immediately to prevent the recovery process continuing.
-All disputes must be resolved by the Service within 90 days of the invoice being raised and the Corporate Debt Team notified of the outcome. - 11.2 Where disputes are not resolved within this timeframe Services should raise a credit note to enable the Corporate Debt Team to remove the debt from the system.
+All disputes must be resolved by the Service within 90 days of the invoice being raised and the Corporate Debt Team notified of the outcome. - 11.2 Where disputes are not resolved within this timeframe the Corporate Debt Team will raise a credit note to remove the debt from the system and notify the Service when this happens.
 The Service is then responsible for the re-raising of the invoice once the dispute is resolved, if appropriate.